NNPDF/nnpdf/doc/sphinx/source/tutorials/closuretest.md

   ...
 ```

-finally we need to specify whether or not MC replicas will be generated in the
+Finally we need to specify whether or not MC replicas will be generated in the
 fit, differentiating between a level 1 and level 2 closure test.
 This can be achieved
 by setting `genrep` under `fitting` to be `True`